ACADEMIC EXCELLENCE

 Law

 This course will explore the purpose of law based on the fundamental principles found within the United States Constitution, United States Law, State Laws, and the United States Legal Systems.
 In addition, this course goes a step further and focuses on the obligations of activism that we, as Christians, are called to.
 Focus of the course will be on both Criminal Law and Civil Law.
-Students will examine past cases as well as current issues related to the law and legal systems.
+Students will examine past cases and current issues related to the law and legal systems, as well as careers in the field of law.

 Psychology

-This course’s core curriculum introduces the methods of inquiry and evaluation used by psychologists.
-The core contains information relating to issues that all individuals encounter, not only in themselves, but also in their relationships with friends and families; its study should lead to an appreciation of and tolerance for individual differences.
+This course’s curriculum introduces the methods of inquiry and evaluation used by psychologists.
+It contains information relating to issues that all individuals encounter, not only in themselves, but also in their relationships with friends and families; its study should lead to an appreciation of and tolerance for individual differences.
 All students will acquire insight into the complex determinants of behavior and prepare to be intelligent consumers of psychological services.
 While all approaches will be included in a general course survey, the course will primarily emphasize the interpersonal/social and personality/development approaches.
-Faith is integrated through the continued emphasis of the dignity of the human person, as well as the recognition that we, as God’s creation, are continually being shaped by both Him and our environment.
+This course provides continued emphasis of the dignity of the human person, as well as the recognition that we, as God’s creation, are continually being shaped by both Him and our environment.

 AP Microeconomics